Go to Accredited Courses

 What is the ILM?

 By completing this programme you can be sure you will be gaining a recognised and prestigious qualification through a well known and respected awarding body.
-The Institute of Leadership & Management (ILM) is Europe’s largest independent leadership and management awarding body with more than 85,000 candidate registrations each year.
+The ILM is Europe’s largest independent leadership and management awarding body with more than 85,000 candidate registrations each year.
 ILM is also a leading professional membership body with a growing membership of more than 22,000 practising managers.

 Why complete the programme through Challenge Consulting?